AFL Women's: Awards

-Media coverage
+Audience

+Attendance

+The league peaked at an average attendance of 6,828 in its inaugural season and a record 53,034 attended the 2019 Grand Final.
+Admission was free prior to 2022, when the AFLW introduced reserved ticketing at $10 admission per match, which was later increased.
+In mid-2023, data revealed a significant drop in average attendances for the seventh season compared to the first season.
+Taking into account the greater number of games played, total attendance was still growing, just spread over three times as many matches.
+The league's choice of venues has been criticised, with many of the AFL's premium venues, such as Victoria's Melbourne Cricket Ground and Docklands Stadium, not used for blockbuster AFLW matches.
+The league has been cited as preferring the atmosphere of fuller smaller venues rather than emptier larger venues, particularly for its television broadcasting.

+The following are the most recent season attendances (record figures are bolded):

 Television

 In its inaugural 2017 season, all matches were televised live by affiliate partners the Seven Network and Fox Footy.
 As part of the initial broadcast deal, the free-to-air carrier Seven broadcast one Saturday-night game per week as standard, in addition to the league's opening match and Grand Final.
 Pay TV network Fox Footy televised all premiership season matches, including simulcasts of the Seven-hosted matches other than the Grand Final.
 The two television networks covered the costs of broadcasting these matches, with no licensing fee payable to the league in exchange.
-“Fearless: The Inside Story Of The AFLW” debuted on Disney+ in 2022, the docu-series followed several AFLW clubs through the course of the 2022 season.
+Fearless: The Inside Story of the AFLW debuted on Disney+ in 2022, the docu-series followed several AFLW clubs through the course of the 2022 season.
+In July 2023 The Age reported that AFLW viewer numbers were down 70% from the debut season, blaming a combination of scheduling, poor quality venues and broadcast quality, and "football fatigue".

+The AFLW has attracted an audience of more than 1 million attendees and 2 million viewers and has managed to maintain high interest despite moving to primarily ticketed and subscription broadcasting models from the 2021 season.
+It consistently ranks in the top three (alongside cricket and netball) most watched women's sporting competitions in Australia.
+The league receives international interest, particularly in Ireland where it has begun to attract a significant television audience due to the ongoing recruitment of Gaelic football stars.

 Online

 The official internet/mobile broadcast partner of the AFL is BigPond, part of Telstra.
 The company hosts the league website and those of each of the eight participation clubs.
 The AFL has retained digital broadcast rights to matches in the league's inaugural season and will stream all matches live and free on the league website and mobile app.
-Since 2021 Kayo Sports has streamed all AFLW matches live and on demand in Australia.
+Since 2021, Kayo Sports has streamed all AFLW matches live and on demand in Australia.
 Outside Australia, the inaugural season is available on Watch AFL.